 Andasibe is one of Madagascar’s most well-known national parks.
-Conveniently close to Antananarivo, the 155 square kilometer protected area is lush rainforest known for its lemurs and frogs, as well as other flora and fauna.
+Conveniently close to Antananarivo, the 155 square kilometers protected area is lush rainforest known for its lemurs and frogs, as well as other flora and fauna.
 Once the sun sets, a whole new world comes alive and even though the park is closed in the evening, you can still enjoy a guided walk along the perimeter on the main road.
 There’s hardly any traffic so a balmy night walk along Andasibe National Park is a wonderful opportunity to experience a different kind of nightlife, this experience is offered on our 1000 Views of Madagascar and Andasibe Reserve Packages.

 See if you can spot these nocturnal creatures: